 Wanda Realm Harbin Hotel (哈尔滨万达嘉华酒店)

 If you’re looking for a sumptuous and decadent stay in the Ice City, look no further than Wanda Realm Harbin Hotel.
 Decked out with warm furnishings and glamorous detailing, Wanda offers a delightful old-world charm.
-Facilities include ski storage, hairdressers, car rental, and well- fitted gym and spa facilities.
+Facilities include hairdressers, car rental, and well-fitted gym and spa facilities.
 The hotel is located a short 20-minute drive from the city center and only a few minutes drive from Harbin West Railway Station.
 Wanda Realm is a great-value choice complete with all the trappings.

 Holiday Inn City Centre (哈尔滨万达假日酒店)

-Harbin is notorious for its incredibly cold winters, with temperatures sometimes dipping to as as low as −38°C (−36°F), while daytime temperatures average around −12°C (10°F) between December and February.
+Harbin winters are the coldest in the country, so bundling up is a must.
+Temperatures sometimes dip to as as low as −38°C (−36°F), while daytime temperatures average around −12°C (10°F) between December and February.

-Make sure you prepare properly for your trip to Harbin by packing thick coats, hats, gloves and boots for when you venture outside, as well as wearing multiple layers underneath (long underwear recommended).
-Heating pads (保暖热贴, baonuan retie, literally 'thermal heat stickers'), warm hats and ice-friendly fur-padded boots can also be easily purchased around the city if needed.
+Make sure you prepare properly for your trip to Harbin by bringing a windproof coat, waterproof boots, gloves and a hat with earflaps for when you venture outside, as well as wearing multiple layers underneath (long underwear recommended).
+Dark colors absorb heat to keep you warmer.
+Lip balm and hand cream are also essential.
+Heating pads (保暖热贴, baonuan retie, literally 'thermal heat stickers'), warm hats and ice-friendly fur-padded boots can be easily purchased around the city if needed.